 Kanakeshwar is the most popular and pious location of the entire Konkan region of India due to the presence of the age old Shiva temple.
-The place is a hilly track near the Mapgaon, village which is around 13 kilo meters away from Alibag town.
+The place is a hilly track near the Mapgaon, village which is around 13 kilo meters away from Alibag town of Maharashtra.
 The Kanakeshwar temple is a beautiful ancient temple, placed on the top of a small hill which is about 900 feet or 370 metre high.
 The hill top was named after the temple.
 Devotees have to trek almost for an hour and cross a flight of approximately 700 to 800 stairs to reach the temple complex.
 The whole trek is through the jungles and rugged mountain and can be very tedious.

 The temple of Kanakeshwar was believed to be built in 1764 by Raja Ramdeorai Yadav of the Hoysala Empire.
 This Lord Shiva temple portrays the superiority of the Hoysala architecture.
 The temple is around 54 feet tall and has huge carved doors on the main entrance with traditional lamp pillars on either side.
 Both the doors have full size lion engraving which marked the Hoysala valour.
 The centre of the temple is the main “Garba Griha” where a 4 feet tall “Shivalinga” sits in glory.
 The entire sanctum is covered with silver plating with beautiful drawings on the walls.
 The temple complex consists of different small buildings each with significance.
 These buildings are the Nagaar Khana, Bheem Kunda, Sri Ram Ganesh temple and Gomukha.
 The temple is surrounded by a well maintained garden of flowers.